 Your first stop on your journey is the O’Callaghan-Tillman Bridge.
 The second highest bridge in the United States, it sits nearly 900 feet above the Colorado River of the Black Canyon, offering an eye-popping view of Hoover Dam below it and extinct volcanoes such as Fortification Hill in the distance.
 Grab your camera and capture the view!

-Your journey continues as you turn Eastward and come face to face with hundreds, maybe thousands of Joshua Trees.
+Your journey continues as you turn Eastward and come face to face with thousands of Joshua Trees.
 A landscape thought to be centuries old, you are now entering Hualapai Indian Tribal Lands.
 This Grand Canyon park’s star attraction is undoubtedly the Grand Canyon Skywalk, a cantilevered glass-bottomed bridge jutting 70’ out from the lip of the Grand Canyon and hovering high above its floor.
 The sensation is bizarre, but exhilarating!
 And if you think that’s hard to top, climb aboard our state of the art helicopter for a thrilling descent 4,000 feet down to the bottom of the Grand Canyon!
 A short canyon trail leads to the riverside docks, where pontoon boats wait to take you on a relaxing smooth water float on the Colorado River.

 You won’t believe how much you were able to see and do before boarding your touring coach for the return to Las Vegas and shuttle back to your hotel.

 - Transportation by motorcoach to Grand Canyon West

 - Multilingual headset narration available in English, French, Japanese, Mandarin, Spanish